UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

         },
     ]),

-    // Burn the NFT on our side, ask the reserve chain to transfer it to the beneficiary account InitiateReserveWithdraw {
+    // Ask the reserve chain to transfer the NFT to the beneficiary's account InitiateReserveWithdraw {
         assets: MultiAssetFilter::Wild(All),
         reserve: MultiLocation {